Board of Directors

 Lina Raciukaitis - Administrative assistant

-Growing up near the Worcester Public Library, Lina was inspired to pursue her Masters in Archives Management & History at the Simmons School of Library and Information Science (expected graduation in May 2019).
-When she's not reading for her classes, Lina enjoys literary fiction, and cooking delicious vegetarian meals.
-This summer, she will be backpacking across Lithuania!
+Growing up near the Worcester Public Library, Lina was inspired to pursue her Masters in Archives Management & History at the Simmons School of Library and Information Science, completed in May 2019.
+As she adapts to life without constant coursework, Lina enjoys filling her time with reading literary fiction, listening to and playing music, and cooking delicious vegetarian meals.